curtoz-007/web-harmonium/README.md

 ## 🙏 Attribution

-Inspired by traditional harmonium instruments of North India.
+Inspired by traditional harmonium instruments of North East Asia.
 Built with modern web audio technologies.

 **Enjoy your playing! 🎶**